A Federal

 SALES Tax,

-VAT (value
+OR VAT (value added tax),

 IN